-- Prepare a solid, core elevator speech and practice!
+- Prepare a core “elevator pitch” and practice!

 - Prepare a core resume that you can adapt and tailor for each application.

-- Refine your goals based on what you discover.
+- Refine your goals and next steps based on what you discover and experience.

 - A job search or a career transition is time consuming.
 Be patient, persistent, and kind to yourself in the process.